Hints of FLRW Breakdown from Supernovae: Outlook

 As explained in \cite{Krishnan:2021dyb}, a resolution to Hubble tension within an FLRW cosmology requires the introduction of new early Universe physics.
 This is currently the front-running idea.
 However, it has become apparent that early Universe resolutions to Hubble tension typically exacerbate other discrepancies \cite{Hill:2020osr,Ivanov:2020ril,DAmico:2020ods, Niedermann:2020qbw, Murgia:2020ryi, Smith:2020rxx, Jedamzik:2020zmd, Lin:2021sfs}.
-Moreover, it should be stressed that the introduction of new early Universe physics has only one real motivation, essentially to bring the Baryon Acoustic Oscillation (BAO) scale into line with Cepheid-calibrated SN.
-In physics, results lying on a single motivating observation are weak (even when they work).
+Moreover, it should be stressed that the introduction of new early Universe physics has only one real motivation, essentially to bring the Baryon Acoustic Oscillation (BAO) scale into line with Cepheid-calibrated SN, with no distinctive prediction.
+In physics, results lying on a single motivating observation, and without a predictive signature, are weak (even when they work).

-On the other hand, discrepancies between the CMB dipole and dipoles attributable to distant sources, namely radio galaxies \cite{Blake:2002gx, Singal:2011dy, Gibelyou:2012ri, Rubart:2013tx, Tiwari:2015tba, Colin:2017juj, Bengaly:2017slg} and QSOs \cite{Secrest:2020has}, have persisted for over a decade.
-There is some ongoing discussion about how local this effect may be, since it could be attributed to superclusters in the local Universe, e. g.
-Shapley supercluster.
-Nevertheless, at higher redshifts, there is no question, since one is well beyond the redshifts where peculiar velocities/bulk flows can matter in FLRW.
+On the other hand, discrepancies between the CMB dipole and dipoles attributable to distant sources, namely radio galaxies \cite{Blake:2002gx, Singal:2011dy, Gibelyou:2012ri, Rubart:2013tx, Tiwari:2015tba, Colin:2017juj, Bengaly:2017slg, Siewert:2020krp} and QSOs \cite{Secrest:2020has}, have persisted for over a decade.
+These data are mostly at very high redshifts well beyond the redshifts where peculiar velocities/bulk flows can matter in FLRW.